UROP Project

 Project Description

-Skills that research assistant(s) may need: Some experience with Microsoft Excel (required); some experience working with survey data (recommended); some experience with scientific literature searches (recommended)
+Skills that research assistant(s) may need: Recommended experience with Excel

 Mentoring Philosophy